veliovgroup/mail-time/README.md

 - Queue - Managed via MongoDB, and will survive server reboots and failures
 - Support for multiple server setups - "Cluster", Phusion Passenger instances, Load Balanced solutions, etc.
-- Emails concatenation by addressee email - Reduce amount of sent email to single user with concatenation, and avoid mistakenly doubled emails
+- Emails concatenation by addressee email - Reduce amount of sent emails to a single user with concatenation, and avoid mistakenly doubled emails
-- When concatenation is enabled - Same emails wouldn't be sent twice, if for any reason, due to bad logic or application failure emails is sent twice or more times - here is solution to solve this annoying behavior
+- When concatenation is enabled - Same emails won't be sent twice, if for any reason, due to bad logic or application failure emails are sent twice or more times - this is solution to solve this annoying behavior
 - Balancing for multiple nodemailer's transports, two modes - `backup` and `balancing`.
 Most useful feature - allows to reduce the cost of SMTP services and add durability.
 So, if any of used transports are failing to send an email it will switch to next one
 - Sending retries for network and other failures
 - Template support with Mustache-like placeholders